ShashikaDanasekara/Customer-Management-System-Django/readme.txt

 project requirements/dependencies
 1. django 3.1.7
 2. django-filters
+3. pillow

 Installing project requirements/dependencies
+- django 3.1.7 :
-- install using " pip install Django " command and check your django version using " python -m django --version "
+    install using " pip install Django " command check your django version using " python -m django --version "

+- django-filters :
-- django-filter can be installed from PyPI with tools like " pip install django-filter " Then add 'django_filters' to your INSTALLED_APPS.
+    django-filter can be installed from PyPI with tools like " pip install django-filter " Then add 'django_filters' to your INSTALLED_APPS.
 *   INSTALLED_APPS = [
 *       ...
 *       'django_filters',
 *   ]

+- pillow :
+    this python imaging library adds image processing capabilities to your Python interpreter. install using " pip install pillow " command pillow requires python >=3.7

 ## Usage
 How does one go about using it?